Azerbaijani peacekeeping forces: Iraq

 Azerbaijani servicemen were deployed to Iraq as part of Combined Joint Task Force 7 in 2003.
 The peacekeeping unit consisted of 14 officers, 16 sergeants and 120 privates, who secured the hydroelectric power station and reservoir in Haditha from August 2003.
 One company of Azerbaijani peacekeepers commanded by Captain Nasimi Javadov guarded the area of Haditha Dam, which is one of the principal sources of electricity in Iraq.
 An Azerbaijani delegation headed by the Deputy Minister of Defense visited the Hadithah Dam at the invitation of the Marine Corps officials.

-From 2004 the company became part of the USMC led Multi-National Forces West.
+From 2004 the company became part of Multi-National Forces West, led by the United States Marine Corps.
 Ilham Aliyev’s address to recall the Azerbaijani peacekeepers in Iraq was accepted at the plenary session of National Assembly by eighty six votes in favor and one against Four Azerbaijani officers in Iraq (Maj.
 Huseyn Dashdamirov, Capt.
 Nasimi Javadov, Capt.
 Alizamin Karimov and Sr. Lt.
 Abdulla Abdullayev) have been awarded the US Navy and Marines Corps Achievement Medal.